pymupdf/PyMuPDF/docs/shape.rst

    .. method:: __init__(self, page)

       Create a new drawing.
-During importing PyMuPDF, the *fitz.Page* object is being given the convenience method *newShape()* to construct a *Shape* object.
+During importing PyMuPDF, the *fitz.Page* object is being given the convenience method *new_shape()* to construct a *Shape* object.
 During instantiation, a check will be made whether we do have a PDF page.
 An exception is otherwise raised.

       :arg page: an existing page of a PDF document.
       :type page: :ref:`Page`